Walmy20/ChessGame/README.md

    ```

 2. **Install dependencies**:
-   Ensure you have CMake, GLFW, and the ImGui library installed on your system.
+   Ensure you have CMake, GLFW, and the OpenGL library installed on your system.

 3. **Build the project**:
    ```